wp-plugins/sexy-author-bio/readme.txt

 * Once you've installed it simply go to your WordPress Admin Dashboard and then edit the user for which you want to customize the Sexy Author Bio.
 You'll see a section called "Author Signature Info" that contains Sexy Author Bio's customization options for the user.

+= How do I disable Gravatar Hovercards? =

+* In the WordPress Admin Dashboard go to Settings > Discussion and then under the Avatars section uncheck Gravatar Hovercards "View people’s profiles when you mouse over their Gravatars" and then save your changes.

 = What is the plugin license? =

 * This plugin is released under a GPL license.